 Your resolution is your long-term goal.
 The best way to attain this is to make mini-goals that help you get closer to your end result.
 By accomplishing these mini-goals it allows you to see your progress and gives you even more motivation to continue throughout the year.

 Follow these steps to make your own resolution - one that you will stick with, one that resonates with you each and every day, and one that can become a part of your lifestyle.

 My resolution for the upcoming year is simply this: come from a place of abundance, rather than a place of scarcity.

 After losing a parent in 2013, Cass began blogging as a way to express her stress and emotions.
 Little did she know, this online outlet would open up a whole new world of opportunities as well as an exciting and meaningful career path in the digital space.

-Cass is now a full-time wellness blogger, social media consultant, and brand strategists who specializes in developing authentic communities both online and off.
-When she’s not trail running down a mountain or grabbing a drink with a friend, you can find Cass tucked away in her Bozeman home, sipping her Cayenne Cleanse, and writing about all things real, relatable, and healthy.
+Cass is now a full-time wellness blogger, social media consultant, and brand strategist who specializes in developing authentic communities, both online and off.
+When she’s not trail running down a mountain or grabbing a drink with a friend, you can find Cass tucked away in her Bozeman home, sipping her Cayenne Cleanse, and writing about all things real, relatable, and well.

 Comments will be approved before showing up.